SimeonHristov99/ThisFunc/README.md

 # ThisFunc

-Create an interpreter for an imaginary functional programming language.
+A project aimed at creating a C++ based interpreter for an imaginary functional language.
+More details in "Task.pdf".